ibexa/documentation-developer/docs/search/criteria_reference/visibility_criterion.md

 This Criterion takes into account both hiding content and hiding Locations.

 When used with Content Search, the Criterion takes into account all assigned Locations.
-This means that hidden content will be returned if it has at least one visible Location.
+This means that hidden content is returned if it has at least one visible Location.
 Use Location Search to avoid this.

 ## Arguments